Archive for the ‘Secure Capital’ Category

 In the recent project I’m referring, during the first five days of trying to get the deal closed, there was failed wire transfer, an email system that went down, and a main frame printing system that when down.

-Each unplanned event added more time to the process and in almost every Business Financing scenario I’ve ever been involved with, something from the unexpected happens.
+Each unplanned event added more time to the process and in almost every business financing scenario I’ve ever been involved with, something from the unexpected happens.
 It can be things like sickness, holidays, long waiting lists, people new in position, the weather, someone having a bad day, and just about anything else that Murphy’s law can offer up.

 The key point here is that a business owner has to try and build in as much buffer into the process as possible and even development contingency plans if the unplanned delays are excessive.
 Failure to factor in more time than what you think should be necessary can cause a deal to blow up in your face, a contract to be terminated, or more costs being incurred.